 The PSEN1 E280A (rs63750231) variant was first described in 1987 in a Colombian family with early-onset AD.
-Over the past decades, subsequent work has identified additional families affected with this variant who primarily live in Antioquia, Colombia.
-Haplotype analyses of the carriers suggested a founder effect that could be traced back to a founder in the 18th century [31].
-This cohort forms the largest family in the world with autosomal dominant AD, consisting of 25 multigenerational families with approximately 6,000 family members [32].
-The disease is characterized by several progressive clinical stages, including asymptomatic pre-mild cognitive impairment (MCI), symptomatic pre-MCI, MCI, and dementia, with a median age of onset of 35, 38, 44, and 49 years, respectively [25,33].
-However, analyses of more than 300 PSEN1 E280A variants carriers have shown that the age of onset is variable [34].
-While age at onset for most carriers appears to be a polygenic factor, for some distinct outliers, there are variants that are protective.
-For example, the Apolipoprotein E (APOE) ε 3ch/ ε 3ch R154S Christchurch (R136S in the mature protein) variant was observed in an PSEN1 E280A carrier who did not develop MCI until her seventies [35].
-More recently, the second case of resilience to autosomal dominant AD was described in a male carrying rare RELN variant [36].
-Three more candidate protective variants are currently being studied in this population.
+Subsequent work performed in recent decades identified additional families affected by this variant who primarily live in Antioquia, Colombia.
+Haplotype analyses of the carriers suggested a founder effect that could be traced back to a founder in the 18th century.31 This cohort forms the largest family in the world with autosomal-dominant AD, consisting of 25 multigenerational families with approximately 6000 family members.32 The disease is characterized by several progressive clinical stages, including asymptomatic pre-mild cognitive impairment (MCI), symptomatic pre-MCI, MCI, and dementia, with a median age of onset of 35, 38, 44, and 49 years, respectively.^{25,33} However, analyses of more than 300 PSEN1